reupholstering a chair

 • To save on chair reupholstery, choose local upholsterers to reduce transport costs, provide your own fabric to avoid markups, opt for partial upholstery if possible, and select simple designs to minimise labour and material expenses.

 Throwing away your old antique armchairs can be a waste, as you may still have them reupholstered to make them look brand-new again.
-It’s one way you can preserve cherished furniture antiques and heirlooms without spending huge bucks on new furniture.
+It’s one way you can preserve cherished furniture, antiques, and heirlooms without spending huge bucks on new furniture.

 What’s the difference between chair reupholstery and recovering?

 To put it straight, reupholstering involves stripping the whole furniture, from the spring, padding, and foam down to its frame, while recovering involves replacing the outer fabric with a new material.
-Since the latter involves less labour and requires fewer materials, the cost to recover a chair is much lower than reupholstering.
-Knowing this helps prevent misunderstandings when requesting quotes from upholsterers.

 Cost to reupholster a chair - A furniture maker securing upholstery to a wooden chairGiving old furniture a fresh look with expert reupholstery.
 (Source: iStock)